Faecal incontinence is soul destroying. And like everything in life – there is a biopsychosocial element to contemplate.

 - Managing your diet well: Lactose and gluten can cause looser stools; a dietician can supervise a FODMAPS diet; decrease gas producing foods that may reflexively cause relaxation of the internal anal sphincter.

-- Using products that manipulate the stool consistency (the ‘too loose’ stool) by bulking (such as Normafibe, Benefiber).
+- Using products that manipulate the stool consistency (the ‘too loose’ stool) by bulking (such as psyllium husks, KFibre Gut Health, Metamucil, Benefiber).

-- Normafibe – a fabulous product to help with bulking stools
+- (Normafibe – a fabulous product to help with bulking stools is NO LONGER AVAILABLE unfortunately)

 - Complete rectal evacuation: Ensuring that the rectum is evacuating completely by using the correct position and dynamics for defaecation.
 There is a useful saying to help you understand this: ‘An empty vessel doesn’t leak’.
 What this means is – if you sit properly, using the correct dynamics and empty the rectum completely (the vessel), there is less likely to be any later soiling.